bolanosv/AutomatedRadioEvaluationSuite/README.md

 - **Faster Antenna Scanning**: Improve scanning by measuring positive angles first and returning to the origin at the end of the measurement.
 - **3D Radiation Pattern**: Include 3D patterns if more than two cuts are included.
-- **Create Tutorials**: Add more tutorials for different app functionalities (one tutorial available for now).
+- **Detailed Tutorials**: Improve the tutorials for each app functionality.
-- **Error Handling**: Error handling is in place for the PA side, including error messages displayed in the GUI.
-An error log function is still needed.
+- **Error Handling**: An error log function is still needed.
 - **Export Plots**: Save images in standard formats and in tikz for publication.
 - **How It Works**: Provide an overview of the app's inner workings, explaining how it communicates with instruments, processes measurements, and the general workflow.
 - **Advanced Features**: Save and load test parameters with custom configurations and unique app settings with JSON file.
 Add MATLAB style toolbar and resizable pannels.
-- **Troubleshooting**: Add a section for common issues users might encounter, such as connection issues or instrument compatibility, with suggested solutions.
-- **FAQ**: Add a Frequently Asked Questions (FAQ) section to address common user inquiries and difficulties.
+- **FAQ**: Add a Frequently Asked Questions (FAQ) section to address common user inquiries and troubleshooting common difficulties.

 ## Install